 It is for this reason that we can be certain that hypnosis happens internally, but it’s often triggered by external experience; looking at a beautiful view, listening to a favourite song, a memory recollection.
 In all of these situations, the control of the daydream remains with you, and it’s the same in our treatment rooms.
 You are completely in control of your responses.
 Imagine your phone rings as you are looking at beautiful scenery, you would be aware of the ringing and decide if you want to answer it or not.
 You can choose whether to come out of your reverie or not.

 Imagine that you recall a happy memory – this would feel good to you and bring back feelings of happiness.
 Smells can also transport you to other times.
 For example, the scent of freshly baked bread might instantly transport you back to your childhood kitchen or the smell of lavender might always remind your of your grandmother, and then you lose yourself thinking about the happy times you shared with her.
 That is hypnosis.
 It happens instantly, it is not a conscious decision or choice.

 Hypnotherapy treatment is about engaging with your best possible life experiences and knowing that we understand what that feels like.
-I am looking for your best possible emotional response to build better awareness, change your conscious focus and find pleasure in what you think, feel and do.
+We are looking for your best possible emotional response to build better awareness, change your conscious focus and find pleasure in what you think, feel and do.

-What is it like for me when I am treating a client?
+What is it like for us when we are treating a client?